awsdocs/aws-cloud9-user-guide/doc_source/setup-teams.md

 Note that the preceding customer managed policy also allows those users to create SSH environments\.
 To prevent those users from creating SSH environments altogether, remove `"cloud9:CreateEnvironmentSSH",` from the preceding customer managed policy\.

-### Allow Users in a Group to Create Only a Single EC2 Environment Per AWS Region<a name="setup-teams-policy-examples-single-ec2-environment"></a>
+### Allow users in a group to create only a single EC2 environment per AWS Region<a name="setup-teams-policy-examples-single-ec2-environment"></a>

 The following customer managed policy, when attached to an AWS Cloud9 users group, allows each of those users to create a maximum of one EC2 environment per AWS Region that AWS Cloud9 is available in\.
 This is done by restricting the name of the environment to one specific name in that AWS Region \(in this example, `my-demo-environment`\)\.